Frequently Asked Questions

 If all the code within the file is licensed under multiple licenses, and the user must comply with all licenses simultaneously, use SPDX-License-Identifier: LGPL-2.0-or-later AND AML, as can be found in Simple DirectMedia Layer (SDL).

-If all the code within the file is licensed under either one license or another (for instance, all code is under GPL-2.0-only, but one function is under MIT), use separate tags SPDX-License-Identifier: GPL-2.0-only and SPDX-License-Identifier: MIT.
+If all the code within the file is licensed under either one license or another (for instance, all code is under GPL-2.0-only, but one function is under MIT), use snippets.

-You can read more about SPDX expressions on the SPDX wiki.
+You can read more about SPDX expressions in the specification.

 Some license texts, such as MIT or the BSD family of licenses, can be modified to contain custom copyright notices.